How to know if you're ready for love.

 The first and most important relationship you'll ever have throughout life is your relationship with yourself.
 How you feel about and care for your own mind, body, and spirit sets the stage for all relationships outside yourself — with your partner, family, friends, and co-workers.

 From psychological, spiritual and practical perspectives, it's pretty clear that if you don't love yourself, it's in turn harder to give and receive love.

 We asked the YourTango Experts to clue us into the signs, attitudes, beliefs and behaviors that reveal someone loves himself or herself enough to sustain a relationship.

 The point is not that you need to fulfill all the points on this list (no one is that perfect!), but that you can use this list to inspire you and the ones you love to increase love from the place where it starts — within.

-Here are 25 signs you're ready to share and accept love:
+Here are 25 signs you're ready for a relationship, to share and accept the love it brings:

 — Lisa Steadman

 2. You complete yourself.